Our Essential Services

 The Guide to Visa Types and Work Permit Requirements

-Unless you are a citizen of a neighboring Nordic country, every foreigner moving to Sweden will need to consider the different types of Swedish visas if they plan on living there long-term.
-EU/EEA citizens will face few, if any, requirements in regard to visas, but they will need to register with the Swedish Tax Authority upon employment.
-This guide will go over all you need to know about temporary and permanent residence permits in Sweden, documents required for a work permit, the cost of a self-employment visa, and how to apply to be a skilled worker.
+Every foreigner moving to Sweden will need to know the type of visa to get to live there long-term.
+EU/EEA citizens and citizens of neighboring Nordic countries need a valid passport for entry, and they will need to register with the Swedish Tax Authority upon employment.
+If you are not from these countries, you will also need to know about temporary and permanent residence permits in Sweden, the documents required for a work permit, the cost of a self-employment visa, or how to apply for a visa if you are a skilled worker.

 Need to move abroad?
 Organizing an international relocation is not something you should do on your own.
 As expats, we understand what you need, and offer the the essential services to help you move and live abroad easily.
 Contact us today to jump start your move, and begin the preparations with our free relocation checklist.

-When applying for a Swedish visa, you cannot be in the country.
-This largely pertains only to non-EU/EEA citizens and citizens of Sweden.
+The first thing to know about Swedish visas is that if you are a non-EU/EEA citizen, you cannot be in the country when you apply.
 EU/EEA citizens have the right of residence in Sweden and therefore can move to the country with or without a job.
-However, they will need to start the Swedish visa application process if they plan on staying in the country long-term.
+However, they will need to start the Swedish visa application process if they plan to stay in the country long-term.
 Citizens of other Nordic countries do not have to do anything.

-To apply for a Swedish visa, the main requirement is to have a job offer from a Swedish company.
-Additionally, you have to submit a copy of your passport as well as the visa fee.
+In this section of the guide, we look at how to apply for a Swedish visa, including the main requirement—to have a job offer from a Swedish company.
+We also explore the additional steps you need to take, like submitting a copy of your passport and paying the visa fee.

-As you cannot enter Sweden before receiving your visa / work permit, it is important to be mindful that for most applicants, you will only need to wait one to two months for your application to be approved.
-Self-employed workers, however, can wait upwards of a year or more for their visa.
+You will also learn about the timeline for getting your visa.
+As you cannot enter Sweden before you secure your visa/work permit, it is important to be mindful that for most applicants, you will only need to wait one to two months for your application. to be approved.
+The rules are different, however, for different types of visa.
+Self-employed workers, for example, might wait upwards of a year.

 Work Permits and Employment-Based Visas

 Depending on your country of origin, you will need a work permit or employment visa to work in Sweden.
 If you are an EU/EEA citizen, you have the right to remain in Sweden.
-This means you can take up work in Sweden without the need for a work permit.
-When you enter Sweden, or take up work, all you will need to do is show your passport.
+This means there are no work permit requirements for you to take up work there.
+When you enter Sweden, or look for work, all you will need to do is show your passport.

-As an EU/EEA citizen, you are also allowed to come to Sweden for the purposes of job searching.
+As an EU/EEA citizen, you are also allowed to come to Sweden to search for jobs.
 Once you have a job and are settled in Sweden, you will need to register with the Swedish Tax Agency.
 Read more about this in our Residence Permits section below.

-As a non-EU/EEA resident, you must be offered a job and obtain your work permit before entering Sweden.
-It is not possible to enter Sweden, nor begin working in Sweden, before being granted a work permit.
+As a non-EU/EEA resident, you need a job offer to be eligible for a work permit, which you require to enter Sweden.
+It is not possible to enter Sweden, nor begin working in Sweden, before you are granted a work permit.